feniljain/knowledge-base/networking/README.md

 - https://github.com/alibaba/xquic
 - Delicately-TUICed high-performance proxy built on top of the QUIC protocol: https://github.com/EAimTY/tuic
 - A special compilation of curl that makes it impersonate Chrome & Firefox : https://github.com/lwthiker/curl-impersonate
+- Your favorite operating systems in one place.
+A network-based bootable operating system installer based on iPXE: https://github.com/netbootxyz/netboot.xyz

 ## Reddit, twitter and HN threads: